Research into preventing and diagnosing bowel cancer

 Screening means looking for early signs of a particular disease in people who don't have symptoms.
 If you are in the age range for the Bowel Cancer Screening Programme, you receive a letter asking if you would like to take part.
 The letter comes with a booklet about the programme and a kit to collect a tiny sample of stool (faeces).
 You send the sample back in a hygienic envelope to be tested.
 The BUCCS study and the ASCEND project are trying to find out why some people don't accept the invitation to take part in the NHS bowel screening programme.

 A large UK clinical trial looked into another way of screening healthy people for bowel cancer.
 Bowel cancers usually develop very slowly from polyps called adenomas.
 The trial followed more than 170,000 people over 11 years to see who developed bowel cancer.
 More than 40,000 of those people had a test called flexible sigmoidoscopy between the ages of 55 to 64.
-Flexible sigmoidoscopy is also called Flexi Scope or Flexisig.
+Flexible sigmoidoscopy is also called Flexi Scope, flexi sig or bowel scope.
 It involves having a thin, bendy tube put a short way into the rectum and lower bowel to look at the bowel wall.
 The doctor or specialist nurse remove any polyps they find.

 The study reported in April 2010.
 The researchers found that those having screening with Flexi Scope reduced their bowel cancer risk by a third, because polyps were removed at an early stage.
-In the UK, the Flexi Scope test is now being introduced into the bowel screening programme.
+In England, the Flexi Scope test is now being introduced into the NHS bowel cancer screening programme.
+This is called bowel scope screening.

 Doctors are continually looking for better ways of diagnosing bowel cancer.